jakobwesthoff/rust_brain/README.md

 # 🦀🧠 rust_brain

-An implementation of a [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter in Rust.
+An implementation of a [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter in Rust accompanied by a X86_64 JIT for it.

-**WARNING:** The interpreter is a work in progress and not yet complete.
+**WARNING:** The interpreter was an explanation vehicle for a [youtube video series](https://www.youtube.com/playlist?list=PLy68GuC77sURmAfuSedQYRxgG9ORG6MnP), as well as a means to explore how an easy JIT can be written.
+It is therefore not a fully fledged optimal brainfuck implementation.

 ## Building